Computing

 We strive to follow a logical thinking approach and encourage children to explore both physical and digital computing activities.
 Within lessons, children will be expected to create, edit and debug a range of different programs and systems to develop a full understanding of computational thinking.

-At Meadow, our Computing curriculum is designed to allow pupils to use a wide range of computing equipment including Chromebooks, laptops, iPads and code bugs.
+At Meadow, our Computing curriculum is designed to allow pupils to use a wide range of computing equipment including Chromebooks, iPads and Microbits.
 This ensures that children will leave Meadow with the confidence to access and use a range of technology types.

 The Computing curriculum has strong cross-curricular links which helps embed the use of technology in all areas of the children’s learning.